garfjeld/handhub/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Bucks Hand Hub"
-subtitle = "*Caring across counties*"
+title = "Welcome to the Bucks Hand Hub" subtitle = "*Caring across counties*"

 [design]